-SCORING - GDS
+SCORING - GDS:

 GDS (GERIATRIC DEPRESSION SCALE)

 Was Was the GDS administered?

 □ No □ Yes

 If No, please provide the primary reason: Physica l problem 🔲 Ve erbal refusal

 Cognitive/behavior problem

-Date Date of Evaluation: / / (MM/DD/YYYY)
+Date e of Evaluation: / / (Mi M/DD/YYYY)

 Yes No Did not answer

 1. Are you basically satisfied with your life?

 2. Have you dropped many of your activities and interests?

-interests?

 3. Do you feel that your life is empty?

-٠, bo you reel that your life is empty:

-4 Do you often not have do

 4. Do you often get bored?

-П П

-5. Are you in good spirits most of the time?]
+5. Are you in good spirits most of the time?

-6. Are you afraid that something bad is going to happen
+6. Are you afraid that something bad is going to happen to you?

-to you?